 U.S. Attorney Names District Election Officer

-SACRAMENTO, CA—United States Attorney Benjamin B. Wagner announced today that Assistant United States Attorney Kevin C. Khasigian will serve as district election officer (DEO) for the Eastern District of California for the November 6, 2012 general elections.
+SACRAMENTO, CA—United States Attorney Benjamin B. Wagner announced today that Assistant United States Attorney Kevin C. Khasigian will serve as District Election Officer (DEO) for the Eastern District of California for the November 4, 2014, general elections.
 The DEO is responsible for overseeing complaints of election fraud and voting rights abuses in consultation with Justice Department Headquarters in Washington.

-“Every citizen must be able to vote without interference or discrimination and to have that vote counted without it being stolen because of fraud,” U.S. Attorney Wagner said.
-“The Department of Justice will act promptly and aggressively to protect the integrity of the election process.”
+“Every citizen must be able to vote without interference or discrimination and with the confidence that each vote will count and our elections will not be tainted by fraud,” U.S. Attorney Wagner said.
+“The Department of Justice will act promptly and aggressively to protect the voting rights of our citizens and the integrity of the election process.”

-Federal law protects against such crimes as intimidating or bribing voters, buying and selling votes, altering vote tallies, stuffing ballot boxes, and marking ballots for voters against their wishes or without their input.
-Actions designed to interrupt or intimidate voters at polling places, such as questioning or challenging them or photographing or videotaping them under the pretext of uncovering illegal voting, may violate federal voting rights law.
-Further, federal law protects the right of voters to mark their own ballots or to be assisted by a person of their choice.
+Federal law protects against crimes such as intimidating or bribing voters, buying and selling votes, altering vote tallies, stuffing ballot boxes, and marking ballots for voters against their wishes or without their input.
+Actions designed to interrupt or intimidate voters at polling places such as questioning or challenging them, photographing or videotaping them under the pretext of uncovering illegal voting, may violate federal voting rights law.
+Further, federal law protects the right of voters to mark their own ballot or to be assisted by a person of their choice.

 While polls are open on Election Day, Khasigian can be reached by the public in the Eastern District of California at the following telephone numbers: (916) 554-2700 and (916) 554-2723.